coreruleset/documentation/content/development/sandbox.md

   - `csv-matched-rules`: CSV formatted
   - omitted/default: the WAF’s audit log is returned unmodified as JSON.

+The header names are case-insensitive.

-Tip: if you work with JSON output (either unmodified or matched rules), `jq` is a useful tool to work with the output, for example you can add `| jq .` to get a pretty-printed JSON, or use `jq` to select and filter the output.
+Tip: if you work with JSON output (either unmodified or matched rules), `jq` is a useful tool to work with the output, for example you can add `| jq .` to get a pretty-printed JSON, or use `jq` to filter and modify the output.

 ### Advanced examples